 But this isn't Great Sage.
 You can get a cheese-and-chorizo dip to accompany your beer and conversation.
 The draft beers change, but the electronic beer list recently included Dortmunder, Lagunitas, Bear Republic, Weyebacher, La Couffe, Clipper City and Brewers Art.
 That is probably a treasure trove if you're a beer aficionado, and The Baltimore Beer Guy writes often about the rotating options.
 But it's also fun if you're a neophyte who wants to taste a few beers before you order your pint.
 Frisco Grille has no pretentions.
 You can sample and explore.

-Frisco Grille is part of the Columbia beer neighborhood that includes The Perfect Pour's wall of beer and Victoria Gastro Pub, which also serves craft beers on tap at its bar.
+Frisco Grille is one of the best places for beer in Howard County along with The Perfect Pour's wall of beer and Victoria Gastro Pub, which also serves craft beers on tap at its bar.

 8865 Stanford Bouelvard